-In 2021/22, the Cabinet consisted of the Leader, a Deputy Leader and a Cabinet of seven Members as follows:
+In 2022/23, the Cabinet consisted of the Leader, a Deputy Leader and a Cabinet of seven Members as follows:

-T Leader of the Council Councillor Rowena Hay Deputy Leader of the Council and Cabinet Councillor Peter Jeffries Member for Finance and Assets Cabinet Member for Housing Councillor Mike Collins Cabinet Member for Safety and Councillor Flo Clucas Communities Cabinet Member for Waste, Recycling and Councillor Iain Dobie Street Services Cabinet Member for Customer and Councillor Martin Horwood Regulatory Services Cabinet Member Cyber and Strategic Councillor Andrew McKinlay Transport Cabinet Member for the Climate Emergency Councillor Max Wilkinson Cabinet Member for Culture, Wellbeing and Councillor Victoria Atherstone Business attend except where personal or confidential matters are being discussed.
+Leader of the Council Councillor Rowena Hay Deputy Leader of the Council and Cabinet Councillor Peter Jeffries Member for Finance and Assets Cabinet Member for Housing Councillor Victoria Atherstone Cabinet Member for Safety and Councillor Flo Clucas Communities Cabinet Member for Waste, Recycling and Councillor Iain Dobie Street Services Cabinet Member for Customer and Councillor Martin Horwood Regulatory Services Cabinet Member Cyber, Regeneration and Councillor Mike Collins Commercial Income Cabinet Member for the Climate Emergency Councillor Alisha Lewis Cabinet Member Economic Development, Councillor Max Wilkinson Culture, Tourism and Wellbeing

 When major decisions are to be discussed or made, these are published in the Cabinet's Forward Plan in so far ahead as they can be anticipated.
-If these decisions are to be discussed with council officers at a meeting of the Cabinet, this will generally be open for the public to
+If these decisions are to be discussed with council officers at a meeting of the Cabinet, this will generally be open for the public to attend except where personal or confidential matters are being discussed.